 - Agree to the conditions outlined in the Lilly Endowment Community Scholarship Agreement (available through the application form).

 Qualified applicants will:

-- Be a resident of Indiana and graduate from an accredited Warrick County high school or academy by June 2020.
+- Be a resident of Indiana and graduate from an accredited Warrick County high school by the end of June 2021.